Nepomuk5665/Java_Modul-319/README.md

   - Test D1
   - Test A1
   - Test A2
-- Weiterarbeit an laufenden Aufgaben
+- Weiterarbeit an laufenden Aufgaben:
   -E1 Serie A B

 ### Was wir gelernt haben: